-A review of CD4+ T-cell intracellular adenosine triphosphate levels analyzed by ImmuKnow assay in 273 liver transplantation patients concluded survival is correlated with these levels, the peak occurring in the first three months following the procedure (Qu, 2017).
+A review of CD4+ T-cell intracellular adenosine triphosphate levels analyzed by ImmuKnow assay in 273 liver transplantation recipients suggested a potential correlation between these levels and survival, with the peak occurring in the first three months following the procedure (Qu, 2017).

-A study of 705 pediatric patients undergoing liver transplantation detected Epstein-Barr Virus infection in 468 (66.4%).
+In 705 pediatric patients undergoing liver transplantation, Epstein-Barr Virus infection was detected in 468 (66.4%).
 ImmuKnow assay testing documented a significantly lower overall immune response in infected than non-infected patients (P < .0001), supporting the authors' conclusion that ImmuKnow may provide guidance in reducing immunosuppressive agents in treating post-transplant lymphoproliferative disorder (Qin, 2020).